Login

 Profit from the sale CHF 100,000

-The canton of Zurich applies the following rates of tax:
+The Canton of Zurich applies the following tax rates:

 Total profit CHF 100,000

-Capital gains tax on property is usually progressive.
-This means that if the property gain was 250,000 francs, the canton of Zurich would charge gross property capital gains tax of 71,520 francs (correct as at September 2021).
+Property gains tax is usually progressive.
+In other words, if the property gain was 250,000 francs, the Canton of Zurich would charge gross property capital gains tax of 71,520 francs (correct as at September 2021).

-How can capital gains tax on property be reduced?
+6. How can property gains tax be reduced?

-Sales costs such as the estate agent commission, usually 2-3% of the sale price achieved, can be deducted from the property gain.
+Sales costs such as the estate agent commission, usually 2–3% of the sale price achieved, can be deducted from the property gains tax.
 You can also deduct value-enhancing investments like the addition of a conservatory or lift.

-If this is applied to the capital gains tax calculated above, the tax could be reduced as follows (WITHOUT value-enhancing investments):
+If this is applied to the property gains tax calculated above, the tax could be reduced as follows (without value-enhancing investments):

-Original purchase price (and other investment costs, e.g. estate agent commission) CHF 900,000
+Original purchase price (and other investment costs, such as estate agent commission) CHF 900,000

 Value-enhancing investments CHF 0